 A reflector will bounce back natural light.
 This makes it easy to match the fill light with the rest of the light in the scene, no buttons and dials necessary.

-A large reflector will also create a soft light that works great for portraits, product photos and many other types of photo shoots.
+A large reflector will also create a soft light that works great for portraits.
+It’s also useful in product photos and many other types of photo shoots.

-For beginners, reflectors are excellent introductions to creative photography lighting.
+For beginners, photography reflectors are excellent introductions to creative photography lighting.

 We have a great tutorial on how to create a DIY Lightbox you should check out too!